Best flea collars for cats 2024 to keep biting insects at bay

 Flea collars either emit a toxic gas or release a substance that spreads throughout the layers of the animal’s skin.
 Some cheaper options only kill fleas that are close in proximity to the collar, while some flea collars for cats can offer whole body protection.

-Some pet owners choose to create their own DIY flea treatments or regularly comb or bathe their cat - typically an unpopular choice for cat who hate baths!
+Some pet owners choose to create their own DIY flea treatments or regularly comb or bathe their cat – here's how to give a cat a flea bath that hates water if you'd like to give this a go.

 Why cats and dogs need a different flea treatment